Who is Blitt and Gaines, P.C.?

 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

-Lexington Law specializes in disputing Blitt & Gaines accounts.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law can assist you in disputing Blitt & Gaines accounts.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.

-If you’re looking for a reputable company to help you with collection accounts and repair your credit, we HIGHLY recommend Lexington Law Firm.
+If you’re looking for a reputable company to help you with collection accounts and repair your credit, consider working with Lexington Law Firm.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.